yorknouse/docs/pages/05-web-server.md

 We have a web server.
 It is currently supplied by Digital Ocean, because of [the GitHub Student Developer Pack's $100 free credit](https://education.github.com/pack).
-We have used Linode in the past.
+We have used Linode in the past, but are moving to using a Linux VM from IT Services.

 ## Nginx